Have you ever wondered how to explain the crucifixion to a child? When is the time right?

 When Hayden was three, we were looking for a new church family.
 Among several factors that were important to us was that the church had to have a strong children’s and youth ministry.
 We found a church that seemed to check all the boxes, especially with its children’s program.

 Being that summer was quickly approaching, we signed up Hayden for the church’s annual Vacation Bible School.
-We were always excited whenever we learned something new about what we could expect during the weeklong program and the various lessons and Bible stories our son would be exposed to.
-Therefore, when we were asked to co-lead the class of three-year-olds, Renee and I immediately agreed.
+We were excited about the weeklong program and the Bible stories Hayden would hear.
+So when we were asked to co-lead the class of three-year-olds, Renee and I immediately agreed.

 Everything was going smoothly.
 We had a great group of children who eagerly listened to whoever was talking and participated in all of the activities.
 We loved that Hayden was learning so many new things and making friends.